bowdoincollege/pythonMiniProjectSolutions/README.md

-# pythonMiniProjectSolutions
-Mini project solutions for Python:
+# Mini project solutions for Python

 Don't peek until at the solutions until you have tried completing them for yourself!